GnikDroy/projections.nvim/README.md

 #### Create AddWorkspace command

 The following example creates an `AddWorkspace command` which adds the current directory to workspaces file.
+Default set of `patterns` is used.

 ```lua
 -- Add workspace command